IoTThinks/SkyMesh/firmware/README.md

 ## Repeaters
 The latest firmware is on **TOP**.
 * You can check the Version in MeshCore App > Remote management to confirm the flashed verion.
+* Coming feature: Lightsleep for NRF52840 repeaters to achieve 4-6mA.

 ### Power Saving 06
 Based on MeshCore v1.10.0 (main).